 - Frequent updates when Facebook changes — no surcharges.

-- Screenshots and forensic logs of every action — if something falls, you see why.
+- A screenshot of every post plus forensic logs of every action — if something falls, you see why.

 - Your own VDS — not shared with others.